Alcohol and Drug Problems

 - Women who abuse alcohol and drugs attempt suicide four times more frequently than nonabusers.

 - Adults older than age 65.
 Drug abuse in this age group is a problem because of the high number of prescription medicines and the lack of coordination between doctors.
 Signs of alcohol or drug abuse may be mistaken for other disease problems or simply overlooked as a symptom of "aging."
 Many older adults "self-medicate" with alcohol to help relieve sleep problems, depression, and other problems.
 Alcohol abuse is more common than drug abuse in older adults.
-Alcohol contributes to car accidents and other types of severe injury in this group of people.
+Alcohol contributes to car crashes and other types of severe injury in this group of people.
 For more information, see the topic Substance Abuse in Older Adults.

 - Low-income populations.
 Drug and alcohol abuse is a problem for many minorities, including disabled adults, the homeless, and minority populations.

 - Babies.
 Drug and alcohol use during pregnancy can cause birth defects and increase the risk of infant death.
 Babies are more likely to have learning disabilities and social and behavioral problems when their mothers use alcohol or drugs during pregnancy.
 Babies with mothers who use alcohol are at risk for problems from fetal alcohol syndrome .

 - Children.
 Studies show that children who are exposed to drug abuse in the home, especially methamphetamine, have higher rates of depression, anxiety, post-traumatic stress, anger, and alcohol and drug abuse.
 They also are more likely to have learning problems and do poorly in school.

 Alcohol is part of many people's lives and may have a place in cultural and family traditions.
 It can sometimes be hard to know when you begin to drink too much.